w3f/polkadot-wiki/docs/general/kusama/kusama-statemine-ledger.md

 If you would like to send a transfer from your account housed on the Ledger device, the easiest method is to use [Polkadot-JS Apps UI][apps].

-> _Important:_ Transfering in this way sends tokens to another account on the Statemine parachain.
+> **Important**: Transfering in this way sends tokens to another account on the Statemine parachain.
 > If you need to transfer KSM between Statemine and Kusama, see the [Teleporting](#teleporting)
 > section below.